benyap/terraform-aws-modules/ses-mail-forwarder-lambda-v2/README.md

 ## Credit

-The original SES Lambda forwarder is based off work by [arithmetric](https://github.com/arithmetric/aws-lambda-ses-forwarder).
+The Lambda function used in this module is based off work by [arithmetric's original SES Lambda forwarder](https://github.com/arithmetric/aws-lambda-ses-forwarder).